JBell-dev/adv_topics_ml_repl_chal/readme.md

 Code from paper https://github.com/Improbable-AI/random-latent-exploration/tree/main.

+**The env folder will be deleted soon because it relies on the gym library which is deprecated.
+Use the env_gymnasium library which relies on gymnasium.**

 ## Four Rooms Environment
 The four rooms environment is in a 51x51 grid.
 There is a horizontal and a vertical wall, dividing the grid world into 4 rooms.
 The rooms are connected by 4 holes, which are located at +-5 from the centre cell of the grid.
 Since the two walls occupy a row/column the number of states is 50x50+4.
 The start state is red, the goal state is green, and the agent's location is a blue circle.